ohmer/asdf-terragrunt/README.md

 ### Environment Variable Options

-- `ASDF_TERRAGRUNT_OVERWRITE_ARCH`: force the plugin to use a specified processor architecture rather than the automatically detected value.
+- `ASDF_TERRAGRUNT_OVERWRITE_ARCH`: Force the plugin to use a specified processor architecture rather than the automatically detected value.
 Useful, for example, for allowing users on M1 Macs to install `amd64` binaries when there's no `arm64` binary available.

+- `ASDF_TERRAGRUNT_SKIP_CHECKSUM`: Skip the checksum verification when downloading the binary.
+This is saves some time, but is less secure.